TL;DR

 - Do Not Admit Liability: Do not say "it was my fault," even out of politeness.
 This is a matter for the insurers to determine based on the evidence.

 - Gather Evidence: Use your phone.
 Take photos of the overall scene, the positions of the vehicles, the damage to all vehicles (close up and wide), and any relevant road markings or signs.
-If there are independent witnesses, politely ask for their names and phone numbers.
+If there are regulated witnesses, politely ask for their names and phone numbers.
 Make a note of the time, date, and weather conditions.

 WeCovr: Your Expert Partner on the UK's Roads

-As an FCA-authorised broker, our primary duty is to you, our client.
+As an insurance broker, our primary duty is to you, our client.
 We take the time to understand your specific needs—whether you're a private car owner, a motorcycle enthusiast, a van driver, or a fleet manager—to find a policy that provides robust protection at a competitive price.
 We can also help you find discounts when you take out multiple policies with us, such as life insurance alongside your motor cover.
 Our high customer satisfaction ratings reflect our commitment to clear, honest, and effective service.

 Don't drive blind.
-Let us help you find the clarity and confidence you need to stay protected on the road in 2025.
+Let us help you find the clarity and confidence you may need to stay protected on the road in 2025.

 Will my car insurance premium go up if I live near an accident hotspot?